Sosdoc/rustl/README.md

 - Simple math: `+ - * /`
 - Simple comparisons on numbers: `< > <= >= =`
 - The keywords
+  - `do`: executes the following expressions and returns the last one.
 	- `def!` : will set a variable.
 	- `if`: will evaluate an expression and execute another if that is true.

-It doesn't do much, but you can write expressions using the *convenient* polish notation.
+You can write expressions using the *convenient* polish notation.

 	(+ 12 (- 1 2 3))
 	:: 8

-Also set variables and use them later
+Set variables and use them later

 	(def! half 21)
 	:: nil